-P_i is chosen by firm of type τ , where τ can be Brand, Relation, or Specialist.
-We observe the vector of characteristics H_i , Q_i , where these are contract i's hosting and quality of features respectively.
-In addition, we observe the firm's choice of cart K_i .
+quality of features, respectively.
+In addition we observe the firm's choice of cart $K_i$ .
 Finally, l is the position of the contract variety within the firm's product line, which we define subsequently.
 It will be an ordinal category, such as lowest, highest, or middle contract within a product line offered by an eBSP.
-We denote by N_c the total number of firms that offer a contract variety with an overall similar level of homogeneous features, c - for example, memory size and product slots.
-In general, we write the price function as $f(\tau,l,H_i,Q_i,K_i,N_c)$, where we treat all these determinants as exogenous.
-In practice, empirical data will violate this exogeneity assumption, especially for N_c , which concerns us less because we treat it as a control.
+We denote by $N_c$ the total number of firms that offer a contract variety with an overall similar level of homogeneous features, c-e.g., memory size and product slots.
+In general we write the price function as $f(\tau_i l, H_i, Q_i, K_i, N_c)$ , where we treat all these determinants as exogenous.
+In practice, empirical data will violate this exogeneity assumption, especially for $N_c$ , which concerns us less because we treat it as a control.
 We defer a full discussion until later.

 Now we discuss the interpretation of the coefficients.
-We imagine a twostep entry process, where firms first enter and then compete in prices.
+We imagine a two step entry process, where firms first enter and then compete in prices.
 From the viewpoint of a firm in 2001, most of these entry costs are sunk.
-We think of contract i's cost function as pertaining only to its variable expenses, while the monetary component of entry costs are debts the firm tries to pay through pricing above variable costs.
-For reasons we will describe momentarily, we write the costs function as $C(H_i,Q_i,K_i)$.
-Hence, we will think of τ , l, and N_c as contributing to contract i's margins above costs but not cost levels.
-In some situations, we can also interpret Q_i similarly.4
+We think of contract i's cost function as pertaining to only its variable expenses, while the monetary component of entry costs are debts the firm tries to pay through pricing above variable costs.
+For reasons we will describe momentarily, we write the costs function as $C(H{i},Q{i},K{i})$ .
+Hence, we will think of $\tau$ , l, and $N{c}$ as contributing to contract i's margins above costs, but not cost levels.
+In some situations we can also interpret $Q{i}$ similarly.

-Clearly, increases in hosting service, H_i , raise both unit costs and prices for a contract.
+Clearly, increases in hosting service, $H_i$ , raise both unit costs and prices for a contract.
 Hence, a positive coefficient on either variable is uninformative about margins.
-In contrast, while it is clear that higher Q_i should raise prices, some quality improvements involve regular operational expenses that affect unit costs.
-Consequently, we can attribute margins to quality when those qualitative improvements involve little operational cost or the costs are largely sunk, as they are for Brand and Specialist providers.5 Nevertheless, for a Relation firm the cart choice, K_i , shapes a firm's prices as well as variable costs, since cart owners may charge licensing fees (except when it is open source).
-Hence, a coefficient on carts informs us about price but not margins.
+In contrast, while it is clear that higher $Q_i$ should raise prices, some quality improvements involve regular operational expenses that affect unit costs.
+Consequently, we can attribute margins to quality when those qualitative improvements involve little operational cost or the costs are largely sunk, as they are for Brand and Specialist providers.
+Nevertheless, for a Relation firm the cart choice, $K_i$ , shapes a firm's prices as well as variable costs, since cart owners may charge licensing fees (except when it is open source).
+Hence, a coefficient on carts informs us about price, but not margins.

-By a similar line of reasoning, upgrade strategies involve few operational expenses, so we interpret differences in price levels affiliated with a contract's position, l, as indicating differences in margins.
-Similarly, the level of competition for each contract, N_c , affects margins not costs.
+By a similar line of reasoning, upgrades strategies involve few operational expenses, so we interpret differences in price levels affiliated with a contract's position, l, as indicating differences in margins.
+Similarly, the level of competition for each contract, $N_c$ , affects margins, not costs.